microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/intune-policyset-devicemanagement-evaluateassignmentfilter.md

 ## <a name="response"></a>Resposta
-Se tiver êxito, essa ação retornará um `200 OK` código de resposta e um Stream no corpo da resposta.
+Se for bem-sucedida, essa ação retornará um `200 OK` código de resposta e um Fluxo no corpo da resposta.

 ## <a name="example"></a>Exemplo